 (1) Listed equity (2) Fixed income (3) Private equity (4) Real estate (A) Maximise our portfolio-level risk-adjusted returns.
-In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. ۲ ۲ ۲ ۲ (B) Maximise our individual investments' risk-adjusted returns.
-In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. o O o o
+In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. • • • • (B) Maximise our individual investments' risk-adjusted returns.
+In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
+0 0 0 0

-(5) Infrastructure (6) Hedge funds (7) Forestry (8) Farmland risk-adjuste we seek to overall port caused by i e our portfolio-level d returns.
-In doing so, address any risks to folio performance ndividual investees' to systematic ty issues. ۲ ۲ ۲ ۲ investments In doing so, address an portfolio per individual in e our individual s' risk-adjusted returns. we do not seek to y risks to overall formance caused by ivestees' contribution to sustainability issues. o o O 0 Indicator Type of indicator Dependent on G ateway to Disclosur e Subsection PRI Principle
+(5) Infrastructure (6) Hedge funds (7) Forestry (8) Farmland (A) Maximise our portfolio-level risk-adjusted returns.
+In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. • • • (B) Maximise our individual investments' risk-adjusted returns.
+In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
+0 0 0 0

-PGS 23 PLUS OO 5, OO 8, N/A PUBLIC Stewardship: Overall stewardship strategy 2 -- --
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 23 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2